 Excerpt: "While ethics instruction in initial teacher education and advanced preparation in education fields is fairly common,1 less common is the particular curriculum and teaching methodology described herein.
 Professional educators make many daily decisions regarding curriculum, instruction, and assessment.2 A number of those decisions reflect a need for and commitment to ethical frameworks that inform professional decisionmaking.
 Indeed, as Shapiro and Gross point out, “The most difficult decisions to solve are ethical ones that require dealing with paradoxes and complexities.”3 Often, educators find themselves at decision points in which ethical systems seem to clash."

 Krause, Angel; Headley, Scot; Bryant, Danielle; Watkin, Alicia; Woodard, Charity-Mika; and Sinicki, Sherri, "Game-Based Teaching Methodology and Empathy (Chapter in How Shall We Then Care? : A Christian Educator’s Guide to Caring for Self, Learners, Colleagues, and Community)" (2020).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 258.